moabs81/scaffold2/readme.md

 This toolset uses npm scripts and a chain of Webpack plug-ins and loaders rather than a task runner like gulp or grunt.
 See 'package.json' for the NPM scripts used to run the dev environment.
 As a first troubleshooting step, see the above list of globals if you have problems running the scripts.

-* To run the dev server, use <code>npm run start</code> and navigate to http://localhost:4000
+* To run the dev server, use <code>npm run dev</code> and navigate to http://localhost:4000
 * To run the fake API, use <code>npm run API</code>.
 The base URL of the API is http://localhost:3000
+* To run both the dev server and fake API and automatically open your computer's default browser to the dev URL, use <code>npm run start</code>
 * To run the test suite, use <code>npm run test</code>.
 Obviously, make sure you have, like, tests first
 * Before building the project, use <code>npm run clean dist</code> to delete the contents of the dist/ directory prior to bundling into it
 * To build this project, use <code>npm run build</code> - I need to fix this config though, so it may not work right now